ProKil/python_project_template/README.md

 4. Desire to decrease the number of frustrating Runtime Errors encountered during experiment execution.

 > [!NOTE]
 > This repo is under construction.

+## Pull Requests
+A PR typically implements a new feature, improves an old feature, or fixes a bug.

 ## Typing
 ### Static type checking